pabaldonedo/pabaldonedo.github.io/_posts/2025-09-20-probability-and-error-link-ii.md

 math: true
 ---

-In our last post we discuss why taking about probability in a Machine Learning Project make senses and the link between log likelihood and mean square error.
-This post elaborates further and goes through the link between bayesian probability and L2 regualization
+In our previous post, we discussed why probability is central to machine learning and how log-likelihood connects to mean squared error.
+In this follow-up, we’ll dive deeper into the link between Bayesian probability and L2 regularization, also known as ridge regression.

-This post contains mostly mathematical derivation.
-If you are just intersted in a one-liner jump to the conclusion section stopping by the bayes rule brush up if you are unfamiliar with bayesian statistics.
+This post contains quite a bit of mathematical derivation.
+If you prefer just the main takeaways, feel free to jump directly to the Conclusion section.
+But before that, if Bayesian statistics is new to you, you might want to skim through the Bayes Rule Brush-Up first.

 ## Bayes rule brush up
 If you are familiar with the Bayes Rule you may want to skip this section altogether.
-If this is new to you let's do super high level run over it.
+But if this is new to you, let's do super high level run over it.

-The very foundation of bayesian statistics is about dealing with uncertainty.
-This translates to every variable or parameter has a distribution of likely values it can take, instead of a single value.
-For example, the variable _average male height in country X_ would not be `175 cm` but `from our observations the value ranges between 173 and 177 cm`.
+At its core, Bayesian statistics is about handling uncertainty.
+Instead of assigning a single “true” value to a variable or parameter, we describe it using a probability distribution.

+For example, instead of saying:

+> “The average male height in country X is 175 cm.”

+A Bayesian approach would be:

+> “Based on our data, the average height is most likely between 173 cm and 177 cm.”

+Where do these ranges come from?

-But, where does those ranges come from?
-The way bayesian comes to that conclusion is in an iterative process where each step make use of 2 components:
+Where do these ranges come from?
+From an iterative process involving two components:
- - *Prior*
- - *Likelihood*
+ - **Prior:** What we already believe or expect.
+ - **Likelihood:** What the data tells us.

-The prior can either be any previous knowledge we have or any expectation we may have.
-On the other hand, the likelihood is the knowledge we get from actual data we observe.
-Combining both we update our knowledge forming what is known as the _posterior_.
+Combining both we update our belief forming what is known as the _posterior_.
 So the prior acts like a mediation not to believe everything you see, if it is very rare, or to require less data points to draw conclusions when it is in line with expectation.

-Think it in your day to day.
-If you observe something that goes heavily against your expectations you are less willing to believe it 100% and you may want to have further data to validate the observations.
+Think about it in everyday life:

+If something strongly contradicts your expectations, you won’t believe it immediately—you’ll want more evidence.
 But you do not disregard it enterily, you might now be more open to consider what you observed as a posibility in the future.

+If something aligns with what you already expect, you’ll accept it more quickly.

+This is exactly how priors (expectations) and likelihoods (data) interact.

 Mathematically, this uncertainty is represented via probability distributions.
 And the update process via the following equation

 $$
 \begin{equation}
-posterior = P(y|X) = \frac{P(y) P(X | y)}{p(X)} = \frac{prior \cdot likelihood}{evidence}
+P(y|X) = \frac{P(y) P(X | y)}{P(X)} = \frac{prior \cdot likelihood}{evidence}
 \label{eq:bayes_rule}
 \end{equation}
 $$

-The denominator acts as a normalization factor so that everything sum up to 1 as a probability must.
-That is why in many cases it is obviated in derivations and the final result is just then normalised to sum up to 1.
-So we can just focus on:
+Here:

+- **Posterior** = $$P(y$$\|$$X)$$ what we want to know (updated belief).
+- **Prior** = $$P(y)$$ what we believed before seeing the data.
+- **Likelihood** = $$P(X$$\|$$y)$$ how well the data fits our hypothesis.
+- **Evidence** = $$P(X)$$a normalization term to ensure probabilities sum to 1.

+Since the denominator is just a scaling factor, we often simplify to:

 $$
 \begin{equation}